mretallack/OpenEPaperCliTool/README.md

 ## License

+Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for details.

-This project is based on the OpenEPaperLink Home Assistant integration and follows the same licensing terms.
+This project is based on the [OpenEPaperLink Home Assistant integration](https://github.com/OpenEPaperLink/Home_Assistant_Integration) and uses components from that project under the Apache License 2.0.

+## Acknowledgments

+- Based on the OpenEPaperLink Home Assistant integration
+- Supports ATC and OEPL firmware protocols
+- Uses BLE communication libraries from the Home Assistant ecosystem